decredcommunity/translations/status.md

 # Decred Translation Status

 This page tracks the status of Decred translations that require continuous maintenance, primarily **software**.
+[About](#about) section at the end explains how to use this page.
 For a list of completed one-off *article translations* please see [the index](index.md).

-Users of this page:

-- **Managers**: you can overview which translations are up-to-date, which are lagging, and who to contact to update a translation or create a new one.
-- **Translators**: you can see where work is required, whether it is funded, and who to contact to get started.

-Columns:

-- `Release` - Last release the translation was updated for (and included in).
-- `Merged` - When last translation update was merged into a release branch. `~date` means the change is UNMERGED yet.
-- `Changes` - Pull requests or commits that last updated the translation.
-- `Translators` - Contributors to recent translation updates.

-For any questions please join the Matrix [#translations](https://chat.decred.org/#/room/#translations:decred.org) room.

 ## Decrediton